fonttools/fontbakery/README.md

 Most of the checks are for OpenType binary files, and project metadata files.
 (Currently, the Google Fonts `METADATA.pb` files are supported.)

-If you are developing a font project publicly with Github (or a similar host) you can set up a Continuous Integration service (like [Travis](https://www.travis-ci.org)) to run Font Bakery on each commit, so that with each update all checks will be run on your files.
+If you are developing a font project publicly with Github (or a similar host) you can set up a Continuous Integration service (such as GHActions) to run Font Bakery on each commit, so that with each update all checks will be run on your files.

 ## Trivia